ethereum/ethereum-org-website/src/content/eth2/index.md

 **Speed, energy, and opportunity**

 Ethereum can only handle ~15 transactions per second.
 For comparison Visa processes around 1500.
-And the mining process for verifying these transactions isn't sustainable because it's so energy intensive.
+And the [mining process](/en/learn/#proof-of-work-and-mining) for verifying these transactions isn't sustainable because it's so energy intensive.

 Proof-of-work blockchains need the mining process to be energy-intensive for security reasons – so the cost of attacking the network is high.
 But this also means that there's a financial barrier to participating as a miner.

-Some blockchains have claimed to solve some or all of these issues.
-But this is often at the expense of principles that Ethereum won't ever compromise on, like decentralization.

 ### The Ethereum trilemma

+Eth2 needs to be secure, decentralized and scalable.
+But these three things aren't easy to achieve all at the same time.

-It's inherently difficult to scale a blockchain in a secure, decentralized way.
+**It's hard to scale a blockchain in a secure, decentralized way.**

-To make Ethereum more scalable it will have to be faster and less energy-intensive.
-This wouldn't be as tricky if you were willing to compromise on decentralization.
-But when you compromise decentralization you also start to compromise the openness and security of the system.
+Some blockchains are able to provide more transactions per second.
+But this is because they are more centralized than Ethereum.
+When you compromise decentralization you also compromise the openness and security of the system.
 This is a big no-no for Ethereum.

-**Secure, decentralized and scalable**

-Eth2 will have to scale without sacrificing performance, security or decentralization.
-To do this, the network will see some new features shipping throughout the Eth2 roadmap.
+Eth2 is designed to scale without sacrificing performance, security or decentralization.
+How?
+Well the network will be going through some big changes and shipping some important new features to make Eth2 a reality.

 ### Proof of stake

 Staking is the process of committing your ETH to become a validator for Ethereum.
-A validator is responsible for running software that validates transactions and, when chosen, creates new blocks in the chain.
+A validator runs software that confirms transactions and, when chosen, creates new blocks in the chain.
 To become a full validator you'll need 32 ETH.
 However there will be opportunities to offer a smaller stake by joining staking pools.

 There will be thousands of validators.
-And they will keep the network secure by processing the transactions and making sure everyone is using the same data.
+And they will keep the network secure by processing transactions and making sure everyone is using the same data.

 ### Shard chains {#shard-chains}

-Shard chains are Eth2's answer to the scaling problem.
+Shard chains are like parallel blockchain that takes on a portion of the network's processing work.
 They'll turn Ethereum into a super highway of interconnected blockchains.
-A shard chain is like a parallel blockchain that takes on some of the processing work.

-They are inspired by sharded databases, which scalability by spreading the load of a database across multiple instances.
-In other words, sharding increases the number of actors in the network to scale.

 Right now, all nodes in the Ethereum network must download, compute, store and read every transaction in the history of Ethereum before processing a new one.
-It's no surprise that it can only process ~15 transactions per second.
+It's no surprise that Ethereum can only process ~15 transactions per second at the moment.

-If your computer is processing transactions on a shard chain, it only needs to download, compute, store and read every transaction on that shard.
-This is far less work.
+In Eth2, nodes will be dispersed across shards.
+They'll only need to download, compute, store, and read every transaction on that particular shard – not the whole network.
+This will speed Ethereum up.

 With many shards processing transactions in parallel, it's the job of the beacon chain to make sure they're all in sync.